iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 Put this all together and you have a network that can first learn a rich latent representation of your text, and then use that representation to generate new samples!
 This satisfies my _more novelty_ goal because I can randomly sample `z` from the latent space of the `hidden code`.
 This satisfies my _more topical_ goal because this `hidden code` must represent global properties of the text, and so using it to generate text should incorporate more abstract knowledge than the LSTM-LM can while predicting locally, word-by-word.

 ![seq2seq vae language model](/img/posts/seq2seq_vae_text.png)
 _An LSTM-based seq2seq VAE.
-Image courtesy of Bowman, S. R., Vilnis, L., Vinyals, O., Dai, A.M., Jozefowicz, R., Bengio, S (2016). ["Generating Sentences from a Continuous Space"](https://arxiv.org/abs/1511.06349)._
+Image courtesy of Bowman, S. R., Vilnis, L., Vinyals, O., Dai, A.M., Jozefowicz, R., Bengio, S (2016).
+[Generating Sentences from a Continuous Space](https://arxiv.org/abs/1511.06349)._

 The autoencoder is such an elegant idea!
 I had several really excellent resources to guide my learning this week.